LinaHalle/TradingSystem/README.md

 # TradingSystem

 A simple C# console application for trading items between users.
-In the main branch I only save users, items and trades in the local memory in the console In the persistentdata branch I created a version that saves the data to files
+In the main branch I only save users, items and trades in the local memory in the console.

+In the persistentdata branch I created a version that saves the data to files

 ## Features